 There are laws requiring children to wear bike helmets.
 Health education helps children and parents know the right way to wear bike helmets and understand the value of wearing a helmet.

-Product updates make it easier to use child safety seats.
+Similar strategies could be used for product updates — child safety seats.
 Laws require parents to use child safety and booster seats.
 Health education helps parents know the seat they need, how to correctly install child safety seats, and the dangers of placing children in the front seat of a car.

 Intentional injury can cause physical and psychological damage to individuals and communities.
 It’s necessary to incorporate health education and behavior change as part of a comprehensive strategy.